Ricky741852/Gesture/MC2_gesture_detection_2024/README.md

 python main.py --mode image --image_type=sample
 ```

+- Note:

-Note: For --animation_type, you can also choose sample or simulation.
-For --image_type, you can also choose rawdata or groundtruth.
+  - For --animation_type, you can also choose sample, simulation or slidingwindow.

+  - For --image_type, you can also choose rawdata, groundtruth or slidingwindow.

 ### Receiving Data